RDaniel396/Rdaniel396/README.md

 ### [Forecasting Dark Energy parameters from simulated gravitational waves](https://arxiv.org/pdf/2309.06544.pdf)
 Simulation of two future observations, creating mock data to forecast the statistical constraints on dark energy parameters.
+The simulation can be found [here](https://github.com/RDaniel396/GWSS/blob/b1646359ced64f342abec977f0d0b9a7c9da37d8/README.md)

 ### [Inflation and Scale-invariant R2-Gravity](https://arxiv.org/pdf/2102.11719.pdf)
 A simulation of the beginning of the Universe, assuming an extension to a well-motivated model, utilising complex mathematical and dynamical system analysis.